-As required by the 1997 and subsequent RUS loan agreements, the Cooperative also must maintain an operating times interest earned ratio (OTIER) of 1.10 with an operating debt service coverage (ODSC) of 1.10, determined by averaging the two highest annual ratios during the three most recent calendar years.
+As required by the 1997 and subsequent RUS loan agreements, WEC also must maintain an operating times interest earned ratio (OTIER) of 1.10 with an operating debt service coverage (ODSC) of 1.10, determined by averaging the two highest annual ratios during the three most recent calendar years.
 WEC is permitted by RUS to include VELCO dividend funds in its OTIER calculations.
-With this allowance, WEC's OTIER for 2022 is 1.32.
-The majority of WEC's debt is being held by RUS, rather than CFC.
+With this allowance, WEC's OTIER for 2023 is 1.82.
+The majority of WEC's debt is being held by RUS, rather than CFC due to more advantageous terms.